vufind-org/vufind/GOVERNANCE.md

 #### Open Library Foundation Roles

-In addition to the roles described above, which are used internally by the VuFind community, the Open Library Foundation requires all member communities to designate individuals for three OLF-specific roles:
+In addition to the roles described above, which are used internally by the VuFind® community, the Open Library Foundation requires all member communities to designate individuals for three OLF-specific roles:

-* **Primary Manager** - This is the primary point of contact within the VuFind Project for OLF communications and collaboration.
+* **Primary Manager** - This is the primary point of contact within the VuFind® Project for OLF communications and collaboration.
 This person executes contracts/agreements with the OLF on behalf of the project.